-bnt International Practice Group IP and Life Science Law
+bnt International Practice Group Industry und Regulatory

 Legal Protection of Computer Programs/Databases and Software Licences 2014

 How can computer programs be legally protected?

 Computer programs can be legally protected in more than one way.

 Alongside the popular copyright protection frame without the need for registration, alternatives are available such as patenting, commercial secret or trademark.
 However, the two latter alternatives might be useful only as subsidiary means (e.g. the name or logo of a program might be an object of trademark protection).